Pinyin Zhou logo Pinyin Joe's

 Getting Chinese to Work on Windows Shouldn't Be This Hard...

-How do I get the "candidate list" to appear in the PRC (Simplified) IME, and how do I adjust the list's appearance?
+How do I get the "candidate list" to appear in the PRC/Singapore Chinese (Simplified, China) Microsoft Pinyin IME, how do I use it, and how do I adjust it?

 Chinese simplified character pinyin input MSPY New Experience example